Skip to content

 Role Profile

 Product Design & Development Technicians primarily work on all stages of product creation and modification.
 They support activities ranging from early concept feasibility, design and development stages right through to final preparation for launch and customers.
 This includes working in concept studios, rapid prototyping, assembly, testing, validating and analysing performance.
-Typically they
+Typically they work closely with engineers in bring new concepts to life or supporting redesigns of existing products.

 Specific Specialist Knowledge and Skills